jayanthkoushik/shiny-pyseed/README.md

    this cannot be lower than 3.9.
 8. `--pyM <3.MINOR.PATCH>`: Maximum Python version.
 This only affects the versions used for running tests with GitHub actions.
-9. `--typing-extensions`/`--no-typing-extensions`: Whether to add the
-   `typing_extensions` package as a dependency.
-False by default.
-11. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to
-    the Python package, indicating that the package provides type hints.
+9. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to the Python package, indicating that the package provides type hints.
 True by default.
-12. `--pc-cron`/`--no-pc-cron`: Whether to add support for updating pre-commit hooks monthly through GitHub actions.
+10. `--pc-cron`/`--no-pc-cron`: Whether to add support for updating pre-commit hooks monthly through GitHub actions.
 This will create a periodic GitHub action that will run `pre-commit autoupdate` and create a pull request with the changes.